 How to enable WPA3

-WPA3 is available in the eero Labs section of your app.
+WPA3 is available in the eero Labs section of your app, which can be found under the Discover tab.
 Simply toggle the feature on to start using WPA3.

 How to determine if a device is using WPA3